pingcap/docs/storage-engine/titan-configuration.md

 - When the option is set to `read-only`, all newly written values are written into RocksDB, regardless of the value size.
 - When the option is set to `fallback`, all newly written values are written into RocksDB, regardless of the value size.
 Also, all compacted values stored in the Titan blob file are automatically moved back to RocksDB.

 To fully disable Titan for all existing and future data, you can follow these steps.
 Note that in general you can skip Step 2 because it can greatly impact online traffic performance.
-In fact even without Step 2, the data compaction consumes extra I/O and CPU resources when it migrates data from Titan to RocksDB, and performance will degrade (sometimes as much as 50%) when TiKV's I/O or CPU resources are limited.
+In fact even without Step 2, the data compaction consumes extra I/O and CPU resources when it moves data from Titan to RocksDB, and performance will degrade (sometimes as much as 50%) when TiKV I/O or CPU resources are limited.

 1. Update the configuration of the TiKV nodes you wish to disable Titan for.
 You can update configuration in two methods: